Mathématique: The Set of All You Don't Know

 Rush gives him an incredulous look.

-“It’s because I care about you,” Volker explains, enjoying this, a little bit.
+“It’s because I care about you,” Volker explains, enjoying this a little bit.

-“Can y’not just partition it?
-Put it behind a firewall?
+“Can y’not partition it?”
+Rush continues.
+“Put it behind a firewall?
 Allow yourself to make some assumptions, remembering that they are, indeed, assumptions, as you make them?
 Is that too much to ask?
 The device you were exposed to boosts intuitive power.
 It, in a literal way, lowers membrane potentials.
 Neurons fire easily.
 They fire more.
-You’ve spent a lifetime shutting down the creative parts of yourself in favor of the analytic.
-It’s no wonder that this is so profoundly upsetting to you.”
+You’ve spent a lifetime bricking the creative parts of yourself in favor of the analytic.
+It’s no wonder this is so profoundly upsetting.”

 “Well give me an example then,” Volker fires back.

 “Oh, I don’t know, probably because you’re imaginary?
-I’m just trying to have a dialogue with myself, since I assume that’s what this is.
+I’m trying to have a dialogue with myself, since I assume that’s what this is.
 There’s an assumption for you.
 Sorry I’m annoying you.”

 Volker crosses his arms.
 “Less than half of what you say makes sense.
 I have to five-step backwards engineer every one of your insights just to make sure they track logically and aren’t the misfirings of a brain that’s been pushed way, way beyond where human brains are supposed to go.”